String Diagram of Optimal Transports: Introduction

 \section{Introduction}

 \emph{Optimal transport (OT)} is a classic problem in Operations Research, which nowadays attracts much attention from various fields.
-Kantrovich introduces the discrete OT formulated in linear programming~\cite{Kantrovich42}; see e.g.~\cite{ftml/PeyreC19}.
+Kantrovich introduces the discrete OT formulated in linear programming (LP)~\cite{Kantrovich42}; see e.g.~\cite{ftml/PeyreC19}.
 Solving the discrete OT amounts to computing the minimum transportation cost, constrained by two discrete distributions.
 Typically, algorithms that solve the discrete OT also provide a \emph{transportation plan} (or \emph{coupling}) along which the transport achieves the minimum cost.
-Therefore, we can consider the discrete OT as a planning problem that finds an optimal transportation plan, which has been well studied in the context of artificial intelligence; see e.g.~\cite{aw/RN2020}.
+Therefore, we can consider the discrete OT as a planning problem to find an optimal transportation plan, which has been well studied in the context of artificial intelligence; see e.g.~\cite{aw/RN2020}.

 In real-world problems, models, which are represented by cost matrices in the context of OT, often have \emph{hierarchical structures}.
 For instance, buildings or maps consist of rooms or streets, respectively, and it is natural to assume that we can rely on such domain-specific knowledge about structures.
-Indeed, in hierarchical reinforcement learning~\cite{deds/BartoM03,csur/PateriaSTQ21}, hierarchical planning on such hierarchical models has been well studied.
-See the left image in~\cref{fig:intro} as an illustration of a hierarchical model in a hierarchical extension of OT.
+Indeed, hierarchical planning on such hierarchical models has been well studied in hierarchical reinforcement learning~\cite{deds/BartoM03,csur/PateriaSTQ21}.

 \emph{String diagrams} (e.g.~\cite{mac2013categories}) are a graphical language that can naturally capture such hierarchical structures with two algebraic compositions: a \emph{sequential composition} $\seqcomp$ and a \emph{parallel composition} $\otimes$.
-In particular, \emph{string diagrams of Markov decision processes (MDPs)}~\cite{cav/WatanabeEAH23,tacas/WatanabeVHRJ24,cav/WatanabeVJH24} exploit such hierarchical structures on MDPs to enhance the performance of hierarchical planning.
+In particular, \emph{string diagrams of Markov decision processes (MDPs)}~\cite{cav/WatanabeEAH23,tacas/WatanabeVHRJ24} exploit such hierarchical structures on MDPs to enhance the performance of hierarchical planning on MDPs.

+In this paper, we propose a hierarchical framework of OTs that models such hierarchical structures in string diagrams.
+Specifically, we formulate \emph{string diagrams of OTs} equipped with the two algebraic operations over \emph{open OTs}, which is illustrated in the following example: